-We pair chunks of grilled vegetables with orzo, fresh herbs, and feta cheese for a perfect summer dinner.
+For this healthy salad, we pair chunks of grilled vegetables with orzo, fresh herbs, and feta cheese for a perfect summer dinner.
 Zucchini, red onion, and red bell peppers worked well since their cooking times are similar.
 Cutting zucchini lengthwise and bell peppers into quarters creates pieces that are easy to grill.–America’s Test Kitchen

-Grilled Vegetable and Orzo Salad
+Orzo Salad FAQs

 - Two (12-inch |30-cm) metal skewers